-Indian citizens need a visa to enter Uzbekistan, and while there are several options to obtain it, they can also get a visa on arrival.
+Indian citizens need a visa to enter Uzbekistan, and while there are several options to get this visa, they can also get a visa on arrival.
 However, the process is a little bit more complicated than in other countries.
-As an Indian national, you cannot just get on a plane to Uzbekistan and expect to get your visa there at the counter.
-There are some formalities you need to go through before your departure.
+As an Indian national, there are some formalities you need to go through before your departure.

-To get an Uzbekistan visa on arrival, you need to first pay a visit to Uzbekistan’s Ministry of Foreign Affairs in India.
-That is because you need to get a visa confirmation.
-It is a stamp that confirms you went through the proper formalities.
-You still need to make sure that you follow the requirements and whatnot, just like when you apply for a consular visa.
-After you get the visa confirmation stamp, you can buy your ticket and fly to Uzbekistan.
+To get an Uzbekistan visa on arrival, you need to pay a visit to Uzbekistan’s Ministry of Foreign Affairs in India, just like when you apply for a consular visa.
+There you have to follow the requirements to get the visa confirmation stamp.
+After that, you can buy your ticket and fly to Uzbekistan.

 In order to get an Uzbekistan e-visa, you can use the services provided by iVisa.
 It does not cost much, but it spares you a lot of effort.
 As you can imagine, you still need to meet some requirements, but iVisa asks the bare minimum from you.
 You just need to provide some documents and some information, and iVisa will do the rest.